Jyan94/gp/libs/cassandra/contestB/README.md

       the same index strategy applies to gameCOntestId */
-    athletes: list of stringified athlete objects:
+    athletes: list (index is athleteContestId) of stringified athlete object:
     {
-      athleteId: uuid of athlete
+      athleteId: uuid of athlete //only athlete variable used in cassandra/daily_prophet module,
       athleteName: name of athlete,
+      athleteContestId: integer (0 - numGames in contest) to relate to athletes list,
       gameContestId: integer (0 - numGames in contest) to index into games list,
       gameId: uuid for game,
       isOnHomeTeam: boolean,